 England, a country of fairytale-like castles, lakes, pretty coastlines and rolling hillsides.
 Its capital city, London, is a popular tourist destination with iconic buildings and vibrant nightlife.
 Read more about England.

 Book a solo cabin on TUI’s Marella Celebration Cruise and visit six destinations throughout Greece, Montenegro and Croatia.
 There are plenty of activities onboard to keep cruisers entertained while sailing.
-When in port, explore the area freely by yourself or choose from a selection of guided tours with others.
+When in port, explore the area freely alone or choose from a selection of guided tours with others.
 Furthermore, TUI arrange lunch and pre-dinner drinks for solo travellers who wish to connect with others while onboard.
 Read more about the cruise.

 Sardinia is an idyllic destination that will appeal to epicureans.
 It offers pure relaxation and indulgence with deluxe hotels on Caribbean-like beaches, luxurious spa facilities and fine dining.
 Its mountainous landscape harbours turquoise coves fringed with white sand beaches.
 Read more about Sardinia.

 Porto is a relatively small city offering plenty to see and do within a close proximity, in 24 hours.
 Porto and Vila Nova de Gaia are within easy walking distance of each other.
-Port wine tasting is popular as well as shopping for tile and cork items.
+Port wine tasting is recommended as well as shopping for tile and cork items.
 Read more about Porto.

 Madrid is a clean, safe city for solo travel.
 Despite being Spain’s capital, it has a relaxed ambience.
 It is a wonderful place to enjoy exquisite tapas, museums, flamenco and high end shopping.
 Additionally, fine examples of Gothic architecture can be seen.
-Pre-book a table at the oldest restaurant in the the world still operating, Sobrino de Botín.
+Pre-book a table at the oldest restaurant in the world still operating, Sobrino de Botín.
 It is renowned for its signature dish of roast suckling pig.
 Read more about Madrid.

 Suggested Further Reading: